The exact cause of postnatal depression is not known. Research suggests that there are some factors that contribute to it.

 Changes in lifestyle

 You lose the freedom you enjoyed before your baby arrived.
-This sense of loss can contribute to depression.
+This sense of loss can be difficult to cope with.
+It can contribute to the development of depression.

 It may take time for you to find ways to adjust to your changed circumstances.